 Presenting Patients Who Have Been in the Hospital for Multiple Days

-After the initial presentation, subsequent presentations can be delivered via the SOAP format as follows:
+After the initial presentation, subsequent presentations can be delivered via the SOAP note format as follows:

-- In the Subjective section, include details about any significant overnight events and any new complaints the patient has.
+- The Subjective section includes details about any significant overnight events and any new complaints the patient has.